 - 4.1 The Local Plan will provide the strategic planning framework for the borough, guiding development over the next 15 years.
 The Local Plan plays a key role in facilitating the creation of healthy environments and planning policies can therefore have a long-term impact on residents' health and well-being.
-The Spatial Strategy seeks to ensure that development results in patterns of land uses and facilities that make the healthy choice the most convenient and attractive option for residents, helping them to lead healthier lives. - 4.2 The draft Local Plan is a review and consolidation of all existing policies in the Core Strategy and Development Management Plan to bring the policies in line with national and regional policy and reflect the most up to date evidence.
-The Council has put forward 45 borough-wide development polices as part of the draft Plan.
-In addition, the Plan also takes forward the specific allocations for 27 sites, which are considered to assist with the delivery of the Spatial Strategy and to ensure sufficient land is allocated to help meeting present and future needs for housing, employment, retail, social infrastructure and leisure facilities.
-The Twickenham Area Action Plan (adopted in July 2013) is not being reviewed.
+The Spatial Strategy seeks to ensure that development results in patterns of land uses and facilities that make the healthy choice the most convenient and attractive option for residents, helping them to lead healthier lives. - 4.2 The updated Local Plan is a review and consolidation of all existing policies in the Core Strategy and Development Management Plan to bring the policies in line with national and regional policy and reflect the most up to date evidence.
+The Publication Plan takes forward 45 borough-wide development polices.
+In addition, the Plan takes forward the specific allocations for 28 sites, which are considered to assist with the delivery of the Spatial Strategy and to ensure sufficient land is allocated to help meeting present and future needs for housing, employment, retail, social infrastructure and leisure facilities.
+The Twickenham Area Action Plan (adopted in July 2013) remains in place and will not be superseded by the new Local Plan.